 By the age of fourteen, Tanaka had already invented a loom.
 He succeeded in weaving beautiful designs into fabric with his creation.
 Before this, the looms were too simple to create such intricate and beautiful designs.
 People were starting to recognize Tanaka’s potential.

 At twenty, he was making autonomous dolls powered by hydraulics (karakuri dolls).
-Our good friend Hashi (lost but not forgotten) wrote about these little wonders a while back.
 They’re really quite fascinating.

 These karakuri dolls were capable of relatively complex movements and were in high demand by the aristocrats, daimyo, and shogun.
 The style of the one in the video above is by far his most famous.
 Because Tanaka’s dolls were so impressive, he ended up performing all around Japan with them by the age of twenty-one.